scrabbletank/farhome-rules/rulesdoc.md

 A creature effected by this spell makes another save every time they are hit, making a Willpower roll vs 1 bad die, plus a bad die for every crit rolled in your spellcasting roll.

 Add a proficiency die for every level above the 4th.

 ___
+#### Laughing Skull
+*4th Level*
+- **Casting Time:** 8 AP
+- **Range:** 10
+- **Duration:** instant
+- **Damage Type:** Fire/Death

+You summon a flaming skull that screeches a hideous laughter.
+The skull appears in an adjacent tile, moving up to 5 tiles before disappearing.
+The caster controls it's movement, passing through creatures.
+Each creature the skull passed through makes a Willpower save, taking 2 wound dice of both Fire and Death damage on fail.
+On crit the creature is feared until the end of their next turn, being forced to move and sprint away from the caster on their turn.

+The distance the skull travels increases by 2 for every level above 4th.

+___
 #### Mass Hex